- Scientific name: Scyliorhinus canicula

 - Description: Long, slim body which is tan or light brown and covered in small dark spots and skin is very rough to the touch.
 Underside is light grey to white in colour.
 Mouth is set quite far back on underside of body and nasal grooves reach the mouth.
 Two dorsal fins are set far back on the body and pectoral fins are large and triangular.
 As this is a shark species there are no rays, spines or segments in the fins, and five gill slits are present on each side of the body.

-Dogfish are common around the UK, especially around the south and west, and their willingness to feed on pretty much any bait, presented on any rig sees them turn up regularly in anglers’ catches.
-This abundance, coupled with the small size of dogfish, means that anglers can at times see dogfish as a pest species when they repeatedly take baits mean for bigger and more desirable species.
+Dogfish are common around the UK, especially around the south and west, and their willingness to feed on pretty much any bait presented on any rig sees them turn up regularly in anglers’ catches.
+This abundance, coupled with the small size of dogfish, means that anglers can at times see dogfish as a pest species when they repeatedly take baits mean for bigger and more highly regarded species.
 However, the dogfish is a member of the shark family, and does provide a dependable catch on days when little else is biting, especially as dogfish feed just as well in bright sunlight as they do at night.
 The dogfish lives and feeds on the seabed in relatively shallow water around the UK, rarely venturing beyond fifty metres deep, and prefers sandy to mixed ground, although they can be found in numbers in some rockier marks.

 Other Species of Dogfish